 • performed on an outpatient basis under local anesthesia;

-• for the introduction of a laparoscope, a small incision is made on the wall of the vagina;
+• To insert the laparoscope, a small incision is made on the vaginal wall;

-• it is possible to conduct sapingoscopy - assessment of the patency of the fallopian tubes using a camera;
+• it is possible to perform sapingoscopy - assessing the patency of the fallopian tubes using a camera;

 • the procedure is strictly contraindicated for women with endometriosis and uterine fibroids;